aws-samples/shopfloor-connectivity/docs/core/sfc-configuration.md

 ---
 ### MonitorIncludedConfigFiles
-Controls the monitoring of included configuration files see Including configuration sections
+Determines whether the system actively monitors [included configuration files](../sfc-configuration.md#including-configuration-sections). for changes.
+When enabled (default is true), the system will detect modifications to included configuration files and automatically reload them.
+Setting this to false disables the monitoring, requiring manual intervention or system restart to pick up changes in included configuration files.

 **Type**: Boolean

-Default value is true, set the value false to disable monitoring

 ---
 ### Name
-User-defined name of the configuration
+A custom identifier that can be assigned to the configuration.
+This optional string value allows you to give the configuration a meaningful name for easier identification and reference purposes.

 **Type**: String